Ignatios of Constantinople: Deposition and ascent of Photius

 The imperial court's resentment of Ignatius began when he excommunicated a high ranking imperial court member, Bardas, for incest.
 Bardas exiled Empress Theodora, attempting to gain more power, but Ignatius refused to approve of this.
 Emperor Michael III, influenced by Bardas, removed Ignatius as patriarch and exiled him in 857.
 A synod was convened which deposed Ignatius on the basis of a canon which prohibited a bishop being appointed by a secular power.
 Photius, an associate of Bardas, was made patriarch on Christmas Day of 858.

-A schism resulted from Photius I's election because many bishops saw Ignatius' exit as illegitimate.
+A schism resulted from Photius I's election because many bishops saw Ignatius's exit as illegitimate.
 Ignatius had only a few supporters once Photius I became patriarch.
 Most agreed that Ignatius had legitimately resigned, but some of his supporters appealed to Rome for him.
 A synod of 170 bishops deposed and anathematised Ignatius, but the schism escalated when Pope Nicholas I stepped in.
 The Roman see thought itself to have universal jurisdiction over all bishops, but Constantinople did not believe that Rome had this right.